-For the past 14 years, Brian has served as lead designer and art director for LexBlog.
-He works directly with the product team to provide design and UX/UI guidance for the tools that power the worlds largest legal network.
+For the past 15 years, Brian has served as lead designer and art director for LexBlog.
+He works directly with the product team to provide design and UX/UI guidance for the tools that power the world's largest legal network.

 Web accessibility is defined as creating websites and web-based tools that can be accessed and function properly for all people regardless of their hardware, software, language, or ability.
 And while most would agree with this statement, the reality is a good chunk of the web has not been created with this goal in mind.

 I just received a beautifully designed email from a well-known creative publisher, outlining what to do when a client becomes unresponsive.

 The word leadership is often used, yet I wonder if we truly know what it means and, even more importantly, what good leadership looks like.
 I’m currently reading a book on 26 leadership lessons from the Apostle Paul.